MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 **`nuGetServiceConnections`** - **Service connection credentials for feeds outside this organization**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Comma-separated list of NuGet service connection names for feeds outside this organization/collection.
-For feeds in this organization/collection, leave this blank; the build’s credentials are used automatically.
+Optional.
+The comma-separated list of [NuGet service connection](/azure/devops/pipelines/library/service-endpoints#nuget-service-connection) names for feeds outside this organization or collection.
+For feeds in this organization or collection, leave this blank; the build's credentials are used automatically.
 <!-- :::editable-content-end::: -->
 <br>